 - No matter your ownership level, use the toll-free booking line to help you through the process.
 Club Counselors are very helpful.
 While some locations require that you book by phone, keep in mind that the more you become familiar with the website by reserving properties online where you can you’re able to reduce or eliminate booking fees.
 Also, points typically will go farther with RCI, although location and/or date options may be more limited.

 - Mind expiration deadlines!
 Move unused points into the next year rather than losing them.
 “Rescued” points will expire 12/31 of that next year – but better than losing them altogether.
 You also can convert to Hilton Honors points that can be used for hotels (see next bullet).
 And if you’re short on Club Points, borrow from the upcoming year.
 Note that these transactions will incur a small fee.

 - Channel everyday expenses through a points-earning credit card (we pay ours off monthly, as interest charges rather defeat the purpose).
 Even vacation expenses can amass points to cover future vacation expenses!
 Our Hilton Honors card earns hotel points.
 We just returned from Scotland and Iceland, where we covered all of our accommodations (14 nights) with Club and Hotel points.
 In selecting cards, look for additional benefits: airport lounge membership, rental car insurance, lost luggage support, shuttle discounts, etc.

-- Lastly, if your time is flexible (retirees?) play a fun game I call “A Vacation in Search of Two People”: use Google Flights, Kayak’s budget explorer, or Skiplagged to search for cheap airfare to locations that interest you, then book your accommodations around those dates.
-Oftentimes, wanting to go to a particular place at a particular time comes with exorbitant airfare; this is one way to turn the tables.
+- If your time is flexible play a fun game I call “A Vacation in Search of Two People.”
+Use Google Flights, Kayak’s budget explorer, or Skiplagged to search for cheap airfare to locations that interest you, then book your accommodations around those dates.
+Oftentimes, wanting to go to a particular place at a particular time comes with exorbitant airfare.
+This is one way to turn the tables.

-In an upcoming issue, I’ll share tips about fun travel apps!
+In an upcoming issue, I’ll share tips about fun travel apps.